DeployGate/gradle-deploygate-plugin/README.md

 This task will do:

 - Assemble your app
-- Start set-up your DeployGate credentials only for the first time
+- Start set-up your DeployGate credentials if no credential is found
 - Upload your app to DeployGate

 You can continue to deploy updates by running the same task once credential prepared.